creeams/amonoma.github.io/README.md

 # amonoma.github.io

-This is our repository.
-Images and svg files are our creation but you're free to use them as long as you quote us as legitimate creators.
+Images and svg files in this repository are our creation but feel free to use them as long as you quote us as legitimate creators.

 Thanks for your understanding.